 Tracking State Legislation to Get Politics Out of Utility Bills

-Eleven states* have filed legislative proposals this session to prohibit investor-owned utilities from using customer funds to support political activities.
-Three states enacted the provisions last year.
+Since 2023, 17 states* have filed legislative proposals to prohibit investor-owned utilities from using customer funds to support political activities.
+Three states enacted the provisions in 2023 - Colorado, Connecticut, and Maine.
+In Colorado, Xcel Energy gas customers will save at least $775,000 annually that they would have otherwise been forced to spend and more refunds may be in the works for those customers.
+In Connecticut, Avangrid gas customers will save over $550,000 annually under that state's accountability law.
 This accountability effort comes after a season of high utility bills and customer debt, and utility scandals that have erupted across the country in recent years.

 Nearly 20 million American households were behind on their utility bills last spring, owing a total of $19.5 billion.
 Frequent price spikes in volatile methane gas and electricity makes it harder for customers to stay current on their utility bill and pay off mounting debt.
 Colorado, like many states, experienced this volatility first hand last winter, when the price of gas rose by 40%, compared to the previous year.
 The typical Xcel customer paid 75% more on their gas bills compared to the previous year.
 Abnormally high utility bills and public pressure compelled Colorado Senate President Steve Fenberg and House Speaker Julie McCluskie to investigate the issue by establishing a first-of-its-kind Joint Select Committee on Rising Utility Rates.